EFPrefix/EFQRCode/USERGUIDE.md

 #### watermarkMode: EFWatermarkMode

-Position of watermark in the QR code, defaults to `scaleAspectFill`.
+Position of watermark in the QR code, defaults to `EFWatermarkMode.scaleAspectFill`.
 Think of the generated QR code like `UIImageView` and `EFWatermarkMode` as `UIView.ContentMode`.

 ```swift
 public enum EFWatermarkMode: Int {